ubyssey/volunteer/installation/docker.md

 ## formatted like so: <dockerhub account>/<image name>:<tag>
 ```

-4. In a directory of your choosing do:
+3. Again, in your preferred development folder:
 ```
 git clone https://github.com/<your account>/ubyssey-dev.git
 ```
 (If you changed the docker image's name, make sure to put `<dockerhub account>/<image name>:<tag>` in docker-compose.yml in `/ubyssey-dev/.devcontainer`)

-5. Use the Remote Development plugin to open the ubyssey-dev.git directory as a container
+4. Use the Remote Development plugin to open the ubyssey-dev.git directory as a container
-6. If the database container isn't set up yet, connect to it:
+5. If the database container isn't set up yet, connect to it:

 ```bash
 docker exec -t -i ubyssey_db bash